Daglish railway station: History

 In May 2007, the turnback siding was opened between the mainline tracks south-west of the station, permitting the reversal of six-car trains moving special event crowds to and from Subiaco Oval.
-Since 10 October 2022, the station has been served by Airport line services in addition to the pre-existing Fremantle line services.
+Since 10 October 2022, the station has been served by Airport line services in addition to the pre-existing Fremantle line services, and since the Ellenbrook line opened in December 2024, trains on that line have used the Daglish siding to reverse direction without stopping at the station.
+There have been complaints from local residents regarding the noise generated by trains entering and exiting the siding regularly.

+Planned future upgrades include extending the platform to 150 m, a new underpass, and an upgraded platform for better accessibility.
+There have been reports of cracks in the concrete platform and underpass structure, which local residents have claimed could result in the closure of Daglish station.

 Services

 Daglish station is served by the Airport and Fremantle lines on the Transperth network.
-Services are operated by Transperth Train Operations, a division of the PTA.
+Services are operated by the PTA.
 The Fremantle line runs between Fremantle station and Perth station, continuing past Perth as the Midland line.
 The Airport line, which commenced regular services on 10 October 2022, goes between High Wycombe station and Claremont station.

-Airport line and Fremantle line trains stop at Daglish every 12 minutes each during peak hour for a combined frequency of a train every 6 minutes.
-Outside peak hour and on weekends and public holidays, each line has a train every 15 minutes for a combined frequency of 7.5 minutes.
-Late at night, each line has a half-hourly or hourly frequency.
-Daglish station saw 186,725 passengers in the 2013–14 financial year.
+Airport line and Fremantle line trains stop at Daglish five times per hour each during the peak period, combining for a ten train per hour frequency.
+Outside peak hour and on weekends and public holidays, trains on each line stop at Daglish four times per hour and late at night, each line stops at the station one or two times per hour.
+Daglish station had 186,725 passengers in the 2013–14 financial year.
 In 2015, the station had 644 average weekday boardings, making it the 50th busiest station out of the 69 Transperth stations at the time.

 On Railway Road next to the station are a pair of bus stops.
 These are served by route 27, which runs between East Perth and Claremont station.
 These are also served by rail replacement bus route 906 when trains are not running.